Rigging a Frensi

 Attach the rig tensioner (also known as the "vang" or "kicker")

 The rig tensioner is a rope over the lower boom, going through the same eye as the rope for the Frensi gooseneck.
 In this picture, the red rope round the boom is for the Frensi gooseneck and the blue rope is for the rig tensioner.
 Hanging down from the rope is a cleat and a shackle.
-Pull the sail up (this makes attaching the rig tensioner easier) and attach the shackle to the Laser kicker/vang fitting at the bottom of the mast.
-Make sure you have turned the mast so the Laser kicker fitting is pointing to the left - that way the tensioner is pulling straight down on the boom above it.
+Pull the sail up (this makes attaching the rig tensioner easier) and attach the "sliding shackle" to the Laser kicker/vang fitting at the bottom of the mast and the "end shackle" around the mast and back on to the rope.